LMS Software Comparison: Questions and Strategies

 Again, being Internet-hosted means updates are more easily administered than on a network software program.
 This equals less hassle, more new features and overall reliability (thanks to the frequency of updates).

-Another budget-friendly option, the biggest benefit open source LMS boasts is they are fully customisable.
-They operate under the General Public License, making them free to access and change by users.
+Another budget-friendly option, the biggest benefit open source LMSs boast is they are fully customisable.
+These models operate under the General Public License, making them free to access and change by users.

-Most open source LMS are free to use, enabling you to download the software without a payment gate.
+Most open source LMSs are free to use, enabling you to download the software without a payment gate.
 However, some may charge you for ‘freemium’ add-ons or upgrades, a similar feature to in-app purchases.

 The defining factor of open source systems is that you maintain brand integrity.
 You can personalise dashboards, adjust layouts and completely customise the look to suit your needs and branding―provided you have some programming knowledge, that is.

-An open source LMS is entirely yours.
+This kind of LMS is entirely yours.
 Your brand, community and experience is your own to prioritise, adapt and grow as you see fit, not necessarily on someone else’s timeline.